Yehhun/UECM3033_assign2/report.md

 ![lowerresolution.png](lowerresolution.png)
 ![higherresolution.png](higherresolution.png)

 What is a sparse matrix?

 A sparse matrix is a matrix in which most of the elements are zero.
 By contrast, if most of the elements are nonzero, then the matrix is considered dense.
-The fraction of non-zero elements over the total number of elements  in a matrix is called the sparsity .
+The fraction of non-zero elements over the total number of elements  in a matrix is called the sparsity.

 -----------------------------------

 <sup>last modified: 11-3-2016 </sup>